 I have more than one cat, how many cat beds should I buy?

-There should be one bed per cat, although cats who are especially close may prefer to sleep together.
+There should be one bed per cat, although especially close cats may prefer to sleep together.

 Encouraging your cat to use its bed